jminjares4/Digital-System-2-Template/Lab8/README.md

-#  Lab #8: Familiarization with Datapaths
+#  Lab 8: Familiarization with Datapaths :zap:

 ## Objective:
 To combine a set of registers with a function unit ( containing ALU